Bachelor of Arts in Development Economics: Career Path

 A: The curriculum of a Bachelor of Arts in Development Economics program typically includes coursework in micro and macroeconomics, statistics, quantitative methods, development theories and policies, and international trade and finance.
 Some programs may also include coursework in political economy, environmental economics, and gender and development.

-Q: What are the prerequisites for a Bachelor of Arts in Development Economics?
+Q: What prerequisites are for a Bachelor of Arts in Development Economics?

 A: The prerequisites for a Bachelor of Arts in Development Economics program will vary depending on the institution.
 Generally speaking, the following are the common requirements for admission into the program: high school diploma or equivalent, minimum grade point average (GPA), proof of English proficiency (for international students), standardized test scores such as the SAT or ACT (for some institutions), completed application forms and application fee, and additional materials such as essays, letters of recommendation, and transcripts may also be required.